lgenesius/admin-photography-list-php/README.md

 password: 123<br>

 ## Descriptions
-TThis project is responsive with mobile and tablet also has some features such as :<br>
+This project is responsive with mobile and tablet also has some features such as :<br>
 <ul>
   <li>Login and Registration</li>
   <li>Session and Cookies(Remember Me) where the Cookies is set to be last for one week</li>